platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 ## Restore

-You can see the backup in the activity feed of your environment in the Platform.sh management console.
+You can see the backup in the activity feed of your environment in the Platform.sh Console.
 You can trigger the restore by clicking on the `restore` link.
 You can also restore the backup to a different environment using the CLI.